AI4Finance-Foundation/ElegantRL/docs/source/about/overview.rst

 The file structure of ElegantRL is shown in Fig. 1:

-  1 Env.py: it contains the environments, with which the agent interacts.
+  1. **Env.py**: it contains the environments, with which the agent interacts.

       - A prep_env() function for gym-environment modification.

       - A self-created stock trading environment as an example for user customization.

-  2 Net.py: There are three types of networks:
+  2. **Net.py**: There are three types of networks:(*Each includes a base network for inheritance and a set of variations for different algorithms.*)

       - Q-Net

       - Actor Network

       - Critic Network

-*Each includes a base network for inheritance and a set of variations for different algorithms.*

-  3 Agent.py: it contains agents for different DRL algorithms.
+  3. **Agent.py**: it contains agents for different DRL algorithms.

-  4 Run.py: it provides basic functions for the training and evaluating process:
+  4. **Run.py**: it provides basic functions for the training and evaluating process:

       - Parameter initialization